thefuzz25/thefuzz25.github.io/_posts/2025-10-09-one-poem-later.md

 > Half-empty seats hum with fatigue,
 > lights flicker softly, half-asleep.
 >
-> He hums to himself,
+> He hums to himself —
 > off-key, wandering.
 > Lost inside his own world, was he.
 >
 > She catches the faint thread,
 > hums along without knowing, does she.
 >
 > Their eyes meet for a flicker,
 > a hush, half-smiles,
 > both suddenly aware of the absurdity.
 >
 > Later, she sets the dinner,
 > stirring the pasta slowly,
-> the tune slipping softly from her lips,
+> the tune slipping softly from her lips.
-> a silly little song,
+> A silly little song —
 > foolish, human, and hers wholly.